paul-wu/interpreter/README.md

 This is a simple interpreter which convert markup language (like `Markdown`) to CSS/HTML code, we use it for blog and online forum typesetting.
-The interpreter is a bit diffe- rent from `Markdown` interpreter since the implements of some features are based on our own perspective.
+The interpreter is a bit different from `Markdown` interpreter since the implements of some features are based on our own perspective.
 For example , we add up a tag to reflect the font attribute, which we think is necessary for blog typesetting.